+Mustang Units Jetter

+Engineered For Engineers

-Mustang Units Jetter ENGINEERED FOR ENGINEERS A lightweight sewer and drain to A lightweight sewer and drain line innovation, the Mustang unit is a unique jetter that gets lines cleaner, faster and easier.
-Avoid Costly Sewer Service 10E Jetter forces 21⁄2 gallons per minute under 1000 psi, propelling itself through grease and sludge at jet speed.
+A lightweight sewer and drain line innovation, the Mustang unit is a unique jetter that gets lines cleaner, faster and easier.

+Avoid Costly Sewer Service

+10E Jetter forces 21⁄2 gallons per minute under 1000 psi, propelling itself through grease and sludge at jet speed.
 Cart and reel optional.

 Jet Washed Lines Stay Open

-The ECCO PULSE JET THRUSTER extends normal jetting range to over 200 feet downstream in a water-filled line.
+he ECCO PULSE JET THRUSTER extends normal jetting range to over 200 feet downstream in a water-filled line.
 It easily jets around several bends and corners as it cuts through ice and washes sludge and grease out of the lines, all in just a few seconds flat.

 The lightweight jetting line is steel-tough and flexible.

 Operation Is Simple.

 Plug the jetter into a 110 volt outlet (gas model 10G also available) and garden-hose-connect to a hot or cold water faucet.
 Insert the self-propelled jet hose with thruster into the drain line, turn on the machine and "jet" your troubles away at super speed.
 So lightweight and simple to use it can be transported easily to distant buildings for quick cleaning and maintenance.
 Call or write for free brochure and specifications.

-MUSTANG UNITS CO., INC. 737 HARRISON STREET .
-DAVENPORT, IOWA 52803 National WATTS Line: 1 (800) 624-5934 Toll Free lowa: 1 (319) 323-6612 Call Collect
+737 HARRISON STREET .
+DAVENPORT, IOWA 52803

+National WATTS Line: 1 (800) 624-5934 Toll Free Iowa: 1 (319) 323-6612 Call Collect

+See our APPA Show

+Operating Display,

+Booth #527
-VISA/MASTERCARD/AMX Phone Orders Welcome 24 Hour UPS Delivery Available

-Patent Pending, Copyright 1988

-Volume 4 Number 2 Summer 1988

-Facilities Manager (ISSN 0882-72490 is published quarterly (Spring, Summer, Fall, Winter) by the Association of Physical Plant Administrators of Universities and Colleges, 1446 Duke Street, Alexandria, Virginia 22314-3492.
+VISA/MASTERCARD/AMX Phone Orders Welcome 24 Hour UPS Delivery Available Patent Pending, Copyright 1968 Volume 4 Number 2 Summer 1988 Facilities Manager (ISSN 0882-72490 is published quarterly (Spring, Summer, Fall, Winter) by the Association of Physical Plant Administrators of Universities and Colleges, 1446 Duke Street, Alexandria, Virginia 22314-3492.
 Editorial contributions are welcome and should be sent with SASE to this address.
 Of APPA's annual membership dues, \$30 pays for the subscription to Facilities Manager and APPA Newsletter.
 Additional annual subscriptions for both periodicals cost \$40 (\$50 for non-U.S. addresses).
 For information on rates and deadlines for display and classified advertising, telephone 703/684-1446.
 Copyright © 1988 by the Association of Physical Plant Administrators of Universities and Colleges.
 Contents may not be reprinted or reproduced in any form without written permission.
 The opinions expressed are those of the authors and do not necessarily reflect the views of APPA.
 Editorial mention of companies or products is for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association.

-POSTMASTER; Send address changes to Facilities Manager, 1446 Duke Street, Alexandria,

-VA 22314-3492

-1987-88 Professional Affairs Committee

-Philip G. Rector, University of Arizona, Chair Charles C. Braswell, North Carolina State University

-Douglas K. Christensen, Brigham Young University Russ A. Gonder, University of Western Ontario Jack Hug, University of California/San Diego Arthur B. Jones, Black Hills State College Roger E. Rowe, Miami University
+POSTMASTER; Send address changes to Facilities Manager, 1446 Duke Street, Alexandria, VA 22314-3492 1987-88 Professional Affairs Committee Philip G. Rector, University of Arizona, Chair Charles C. Braswell, North Carolina State University Douglas K. Christensen, Brigham Young University Russ A. Gonder, University of Western Ontario Jack Hug, University of California/San Diego Arthur B. Jones, Black Hills State College Roger E. Rowe, Miami University APPA President H.C.
+Lott Jr., University of Texas/Austin Executive Vice President Walter A. Schaw, CAE Editor Steve (Howard) Glazner Assistant Editor Beth A. Rosenfeld Advertising Diana L. Tringali Subscriptions) Maxine Mauldin Design/Typography Sans Serif Graphics, Ltd.

-APPA President

-H.C.
-Lott Jr., University of Texas/Austin

-Executive Vice President Walter A. Schaw, CAE

-Editor

-Steve (Howard) Glazner

-Assistant Editor Beth A. Rosenfeld

-Advertising Diana L. Tringali

-Subscriptions ) Maxine Mauldin

-Design/Typography Sans Serif Graphics, Ltd.

 Printing Hundley Lithograph, Incorporated

 Editorial Office 703/684-1446

-FAX

-703/549-APPA (2772)
+FAX 7(3/549-APPA (2772)

 Printed in the United States of America

-The Assistant Property Propert
+Facilities Manager

 Table of Contents

 Features

 Celebrating APPA's First 75 Years

 by Christy Wise......20

-75th Anniversary Salute ......34

 A Commitment to Professional Development

-by Beth A. Rosenfeld......36

 The 1988 Olympic Winter Games: The University of Calgary Involvement

-by William S. Mutch.....41
+by William S. Mutch41